Boss Hogg: Television

 A drunken hallucination Boss Hogg appears to Dee Reynolds in It’s Always Sunny in Philadelphia Season 10, Episode 1, "The Gang Beats Boggs".
 He was played by American actor Jerry Hauck.

-Reception
+Reception and legacy

 He has been described as a "stereotypical corrupt public figure".
 Writing in 2017, Lexye L. Schockley saw in Boss Hogg, although fictional and "exaggerated on all fronts", the image of a flawed local leader who abuses his unchecked power, who have been and still are not uncommon in small-town politics.
 S. Robert Lichter et al. characterized Boss Hogg as the "blustery county commissioner and machine-style political boss" of his rural area, and saw in the figure a typical example of a "trend was toward casting foolish or bumbling politicians in humorous roles" in American television in the 1980s.
 Boss Hogg has also been described as a stereotypical "Southerner", but in contrast to the "sly Duke boys", focusing on the negative traits of bigotry and stupidity.

+Boss Hogg's initials "J. D." inspired part of the name of J D Wetherspoon, a pub chain with locations around the United Kingdom and Ireland.